terrier-org/terrier-core/doc/quickstart_experiments.md

 With Terrier's default settings, the resulting index will be created in the `var/index` folder within the Terrier installation folder.

-**Note:** If you do not need the direct index structure for e.g. for query expansion, then you can use `bin/terrier batchindexing -j` for the faster single-pass indexing.
+**Note:** If you do not need the direct index structure, e.g. for query expansion, then you can use `bin/terrier batchindexing -j` for the faster single-pass indexing.

 Once indexing completes, you can verify your index by obtaining its statistics, using the `indexstats` command of Terrier.